sonos/tract/doc/intro.md

 Support for ONNX protobuf format and mapping of ONNX operators to tract-hir, tract-core or ad-hoc operators.

+tract-onnx-opl depends only on tract-core and tract-nnef.
+It contains operators implementation from ONNX operators which do not have an equivalent in tract-core, including dumping to / loading from OPL.

 tract-onnx is the library to use to load and run an ONNX network.

-tract-onnx-opl contains tract-core and tract-nnef compatible logic for the ONNX operators which do not have an equivalent in tract-core.
+It uses tract-hir for type inference and translate ONNX operators to operators from tract-core and tract-onnx-opl.

 ### tract-tensorflow